wordboxbyung/wordboxbyung.github.io/privacy.md

 * Your email address, if you choose to request support or provide feedback about the Service.
 * Additionally, we may collect any other information you provide while interacting with us.
 If you contact us, a record of this correspondence may be kept.

-We may automatically collect the following information from you that in certain circumstances may constitute personal information:
+We may automatically collect the following information from you that may constitute personal information:
 * Usage and log information.
 We may collect service-related, diagnostic, and performance information.
 This includes information about your activity, performance logs and reports.
 * Device and Connection Information.
 We may collect device-specific information when you install, access, or use the Service.
 This includes information such as hardware model, operating system information, browser information, IP address, mobile network information including phone number, and device identifiers.